 Implementing an MRP (Material Requirements Planning) system is a lot like picking up your house and pouring a new foundation under it while you continue to live in it.
 The foundation of your house supports all other functions of the structure much like an MRP system supports all aspects of your business.
-Replacing both require extensive planning, very high motivation, determination, stamina, and agility.
+Replacing both requires extensive planning, very high motivation, determination, stamina, and agility.
 How do I know?
 I have recent experience on both fronts.

-My wife and I live in a house that was originally built in the mid 1800’s and has been added onto several times.
+My wife and I live in a house that was originally built in the mid-1800s and has been added onto several times.
 A section of the house which was originally a barn was on shaky ground and needed a new foundation.

 Sweat Equity is the Best Kind of Equity

 With the old rotted worn out and obsolete components of the barn removed it was time to start the reconstruction.
 That’s when I called in the experts to build the forms and pour the concrete.
 That part of the rebuild went pretty smoothly (at least for me) and then it was up to me to put it all back together.
-New walls, new beams, new doors, new windows, new wiring, insulation, siding on the inside and outside and then clean up all the mess outside and plant new grass.
+New walls, new beams, new doors, new windows, new wiring, insulation, siding on the inside and outside, and then clean up all the mess outside and plant new grass.
 Done!
 Just like that, piece of cake, right?
 Not quite.
 It’s the end of April and the vinyl siding isn’t done and the front lawn still needs work.
-It was a tremendous amount of work, more than I ever could have predicted and still well worth all the blood sweat and tears.
+It was a tremendous amount of work, more than I ever could have predicted, and still well worth all the blood sweat, and tears.
 We added stability and value to our home and it is something we can be proud of.

 The Joy of Deeds Well Done

 Oh, and the MRP project?
 Still not done yet.
-It too is over budget, overwhelming at times and definitely a lot of work with many challenges, unforeseen issues and problems.
+It too is over budget, overwhelming at times, and definitely a lot of work with many challenges, unforeseen issues, and problems.
 It was still definitely worth it and it will add a lot of value and stability to our business.

-Blog written by Ken Abbott – ABTech President and Founder
+Ken Abbott – ABTech President and Founder